Due to a worldwide paper shortage, the ACS announced the use of a digital manual. Until further notice, printed manuals are NOT available.

 The History of ATLS

-The Tulane Trauma Education Institute (TTEI) is an accredited provider of ATLS courses, a CME program developed by the American College of Surgeons Committee on Trauma (ACS-COT).
+Tulane Trauma Education (TTE) is an accredited provider for ATLS courses, a CME program developed by the American College of Surgeons Committee on Trauma (ACS-COT).
 ATLS provides a safe and reliable set of protocols for assessing and initially managing trauma patients.
-The ACS introduced the ATLS courses in the U.S. in January 1980, in Canada in 1981, and several other countries adopted ATLS in Latin and South American in 1986.
+The ACS introduced the course in the U.S. in January 1980, Canada in 1981, and several other countries in Latin and South American in 1986.

-Through education programs like those provided by Tulane, ATLS has been taught to over 1 million physicians around the world.
-ATLS has become the foundation of care for injured patient by teaching a common language and a common approach.
-The ATLS curriculum is reviewed and revised every 4 years in order to keep abreast of changes in the management of trauma patients.
-The current 9th edition was created using an international, multidisciplinary, evidence-based approach that resulted in an ATLS education program that is contemporary and meaningful in the global community.
+ATLS has been taught to over 1 million physicians around the world and has become the foundation of care for injured patients by teaching a common language and a common approach.
+The curriculum is reviewed and revised every 4 years to keep abreast of best practices in the management of trauma patients.
+The current 10th edition was created using an international, multidisciplinary, evidence-based approach that resulted in an ATLS education program that is contemporary and meaningful in the global community.

 What to Expect in an ATLS Course

-Tulane offers monthly Provider and Refresher courses and annual Instructor courses each year.
-All ATLS courses are taught using an educational format that is conducive to training physicians (and physician extenders) the concepts, skills and techniques required in initial patient resuscitation.
-The course encompasses multiple modalities, including core didactic lectures, interactive skills demonstrations, small group discussions, simulation techniques and practical skills tests.
+Tulane offers monthly Provider and Refresher courses and annual Instructor courses.
+All courses are taught using an educational format that is conducive to training physicians (and physician extenders) on the concepts, skills, and techniques required in initial patient resuscitation.
+The course encompasses multiple modalities, including core didactic lectures, interactive skills demonstrations, small group discussions, simulation techniques, and practical skills tests.